-Redbyrd Orchard Cider is a small family-run sustainably managed orchard and cidery nestled in the rolling hills of the Finger Lakes region of Upstate New York.
-We grow heirloom, wild seedling, and European cider apples to produce distinct hand-crafted ciders.
+Redbyrd Orchard Cider is a small family-run holistically managed orchard and cidery nestled in the rolling hills of the Finger Lakes region of Upstate New York.
+We grow heirloom, wild seedling, and European cider apples to produce distinct hand-crafted orchard based ciders.

 We are proud to be part of a movement of small cidermakers and orchardists committed to bringing true cider back to the American table and cider apple orchards back to the American landscape.

 Redbyrd Orchard Cider is the work of a couple with backgrounds steeped in the wine making and grape growing traditions of the Finger Lakes region of New York State.
 Eric Shatt, former head winemaker at Ventosa Winery, previous nursery and vineyard manager for one of the most esteemed wineries in the Finger Lakes, Hermann J. Wiemer Vineyard, and currently Cornell University’s Orchard Manager, along with Deva Maas, who holds a background in Sustainable Agriculture from The Evergreen State College and a childhood within a family of one of the earliest wineries in the Finger Lakes…have, after many years of hard work, both settled in to their true passion, growing apples and producing world-class ciders.

 Redbyrd Orchard Cider approaches cidermaking with a winemaker’s sensibility.
 As with grapes to wine, to make truly great cider, you must start with truly great fruit.
 (You can make bad cider out of good fruit, but you cannot, no matter how hard you try, make good cider out of bad fruit.)
 “We are lucky to live in an area ideal for pomme fruit and Our goal is to grow the best fruit around and in turn offer you the best cider possible!”